Monday, February 1, 2021

 Blandness and its supporting conditions

-When it comes to music, blandness can be found when the music does not try to establish itself as a virtual reality for the listener's escape but rather finds a way to exist in the plain, ordinariness of everyday life.
-This is often practically achieved by the composers and musicians utilizing sparse sounds, quietness, unornamented 'plain' sounds, thin textures, and pale harmonies.
-In a famous verse, Bái Jūyì emphasizes slowness and sparsity as leading to blandness:
+In music, blandness arises when the work does not attempt to establish itself as a virtual world for the listener’s escape, but instead finds a way to exist within the plain ordinariness of everyday life.
+Composers and performers evoke this quality through sparse sounds, quiet dynamics, slowness, unornamented or 'plain' timbres, thin textures, and pale harmonies.

 The cadence, slow; and leisurely the strumming: